-8 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:
+BE IT ENACTED BY THE LEGISLATURE OF ALABAMA:

-9 Section 1.
-Section 26-15-3.2, Code of Alabama 1975, 10 is amended to read as follows:
+7 Section 1.
+Section 26-15-3.2, Code of Alabama 1975,

+8 is amended to read as follows:

 - "(a) A responsible person commits the crime of chemical endangerment of exposing a child to an environment in which he or she does any of the following: - "(1) Knowingly, recklessly, or intentionally causes or permits a child to be exposed to, to ingest or inhale, or to have contact with a controlled substance, chemical substance, or drug paraphernalia as defined in Section 13A-12-260.
 A violation under this subdivision is a Class C felony. - "(2) Violates subdivision (1) and a child suffers serious physical injury by exposure to, ingestion of, inhalation of, or contact with a controlled substance, chemical substance, or drug paraphernalia.
-A violation under this subdivision is a Class B felony.

-"(3) Violates subdivision (1) and the exposure,

-ingestion, inhalation, or contact results in the death of the child.
+A violation under this subdivision is a Class B felony. - "(3) Violates subdivision (1) and the exposure, ingestion, inhalation, or contact results in the death of the child.
 A violation under this subdivision is a Class A felony.

-- "(b) The court shall impose punishment pursuant to this section rather than imposing punishment authorized under any other provision of law, unless another provision of law provides for a greater penalty or a longer term of imprisonment. - "(c) It is an affirmative defense to a violation of this section that the controlled substance was provided by lawful prescription for the child, and that it was administered to the child in accordance with the prescription instructions provided with the controlled substance. - "(d) For purposes of this section, the term "child" includes, but is not limited to, an unborn child in utero at any stage of development regardless of viability. - "(e) Where exposure occurs in utero, venue shall lie in the county where the child is born. - "(f) A rebuttable presumption of exposure in utero in violation of this section exists if both the mother and the child test positive for the same controlled substance at the time of birth and the controlled substance was not prescribed by a licensed physician."
+"(b) The court shall impose punishment pursuant to this section rather than imposing punishment authorized under any other provision of law, unless another provision of law provides for a greater penalty or a longer term of imprisonment.

+- "(c) It is an affirmative defense to a violation of this section that the controlled substance was provided by lawful prescription for the child, and that it was administered to the child in accordance with the prescription instructions provided with the controlled substance. - "(d) For purposes of this section, the term "child" includes, but is not limited to, an unborn child in utero at any stage of development regardless of viability. - "(e) Where exposure occurs in utero, venue shall lie in the county where the child is born. - "(f) A rebuttable presumption of exposure in utero in violation of this section exists if both the mother and the child test positive for the same controlled substance at the time of birth and the controlled substance was not prescribed by a licensed physician. - "(g) Any licensed physician providing medical care and treatment to a mother or child shall not be subject to any criminal liability under this section.
+Medical care and treatment includes, but is not limited to, prescribing, ordering, dispensing, or administering of medications and medical procedures."